-31 Jan Small Business Confidence Remains High Heading into the New Year
+Small Business Confidence Remains High in New Year

 With an unpredictable outlook for the U.S. economy, you would expect small business owners to be concerned about their future.
 However, they’re optimistic looking ahead to the new year.
 We recently surveyed small business owners on their expectations for business growth and the U.S. economy in 2019.
 Approximately 60 percent of respondents predict the U.S. economy will grow over the next year.
 Another 28 percent foresee it remaining flat, with just 12 percent anticipating a decline.
 With small business confidence remaining high, let’s explore how business owners plan to take advantage of anticipated opportunities ahead.